couchbaselabs/docs-ng/content/couchbase-sdk-c-2.2/appendix-release-notes.markdown

         }

-  * It is also possible to force specific authentication mechanism for the connection handle using `LCB_CNTL_FORCE_SASL_MECH` command:
+  * You can force a specific authentication mechanism for the connection handle by using the `LCB_CNTL_FORCE_SASL_MECH` command:

         lcb_cntl(instance, LCB_CNTL_SET, LCB_CNTL_FORCE_SASL_MECH, "PLAIN");

 	*Issues* :
    [CCBC-243](http://www.couchbase.com/issues/browse/CCBC-243)

-* Stricter/More inspectable behavior for config cache.
+* Stricter, more inspectable behavior for the configuration cache.
 This provides a test and an additional `lcb_cntl` operation to check the status of the configuration cache.
-Also it switches off config cache with memcached buckets.
+Also, it switches off the configuration cache with memcached buckets.

         int is_loaded;